 STEP 8 – Set remaining offset clips.
 Place the remaining clips near the top and bottom corners on all four sides of the frame.

 STEP 9 – Prepare for hanging.
 Screw the hangers into the back of the stretcher frame.
 Attach the hanging wire to the hangers and tie off.
 Place a wall bumper protector on each lower corner of the floater frame.

 STEP 10 – Display.
 Hang your beautifully floated canvas art!
 As you can see, the canvas appears to float within the frame.
-The wood canvas floater frame used in today’s example is our F140 in Warm Silver.
+Click here to find your floater frame.
 (Artwork by Joely C. Rogers)

 - How to Frame a Canvas